fahad1985lab/Smart--Contracts--Verification--With--Agda/README.md

-# Smart Contracts Verification With Agda
+# Verification of Smart Contracts in Bitcoin in Agda using Weakest Pre-Conditions

  Code in Agda
 1. All Agda Code